9

 Embedding HTML from YouTube Video in the HTML Block

-5. Click the Show/hide advanced buttons button in the Text editor toolbar.
+8. Click the View menu item in the Text editor toolbar.

 The video is embedded on the course page.
 Learners can play the video using the video controls, in full screen mode or on the YouTube page itself.